GENERAL TERMS AND CONDITIONS (T&C)

 1. The Buyer must take over the purchase item within 20 days from delivery of the notice of availability.

-CONDITION OF THE VEHICLE / ACCEPTANCE AND TAKEOVER PROCEDURE
+CONDITION OF THE VEHICLE, ACCEPTANCE PROCEDURE

 2. The Buyer shall confirm the physical takeover of the vehicle upon delivery by signing the takeover protocol; the forwarding agent's delivery note or the international consignment note (CMR) are considered equivalent.
 By signing the takeover protocol, the Buyer also confirms that they duly received the vehicle as anticipated by the agreement, free from outwardly visible defects (i.e., in particular, scratches and/or dents), and represents that the Seller has duly rendered the performances which it owed under the agreement by handing over the vehicle.